Milia vs Whiteheads vs Sebaceous Hyperplasia: How to Tell Them Apart

 The bottom line

+Four bumps, three plain-English cues.
 Milia are hard, pearly white, sealed beads with no opening.
 Whiteheads are inflamed acne with a visible pore.
-Sebaceous hyperplasia is soft, yellow, and has a central dimple, and lives in its own corner of the OcuraLife guides.
-And basal cell carcinoma is the one that hides in the same zone, looks deceptively benign, and needs a dermatologist's eye, per the Mayo Clinic on skin cancer screening.
+Sebaceous hyperplasia is soft, yellow, and dimpled, and lives in its own corner of the OcuraLife guides.
+Basal cell carcinoma is the one that hides in the same zone, looks deceptively benign, and needs a dermatologist's eye, per the Mayo Clinic on skin cancer screening.

 The OcuraLife milia pen is appropriate for one of those four conditions, and only when the identification is clean and the safety flags are absent.
 For anything else, the next stop is a doctor.
 For the full pillar context, see our milia complete guide.